The Path to Prosperity’s major proposals to save and strengthen Medicare:

 Q: You’ve put forward your solution.
 How would others solve this problem?

-Q: Didn’t the new health care law improve Medicare’s solvency?
+Q: Didn’t the President’s health care law improve Medicare’s solvency?

-A: No. The new health care law raided Medicare to fund a new health care entitlement.
-Its supporters, including the President, claimed that it improved Medicare’s solvency and paid for the new entitlement at the same time.
-This claim is false.
+A: No. The President’s health care law raided Medicare to fund an open-ended health care entitlement.
+Advocates of the President’s health care law claimed that the law both improved Medicare’s solvency and paid for the new entitlement at the same time.
+This claim is contradictory.
 Medicare’s chief actuary testified before the House Budget Committee that the Medicare savings had been double-counted.

-The Path to Prosperity stops the raid on Medicare and ensures that any current-law Medicare savings go toward saving Medicare.
-It is crucial that we ensure Medicare’s solvency into the next decade if we want to protect the current arrangements of those in or near retirement.
+The Path to Prosperity stops the raid on Medicare and ensures that any current-law Medicare savings are devoted to saving Medicare.
+It is crucial that policymakers ensure Medicare’s solvency into the next decade if we want to protect the current arrangements of those in or near retirement.

-Q: I’ve heard that this budget cuts $30 billion from Medicare in the next 10 years.
+Q: I’ve heard that this budget reduces Medicare spending over the next ten years.
 If no one over 55 is affected, how is that possible?

-A: The Path to Prosperity produces $30 billion in estimated Medicare savings over the next ten years by advancing common-sense solutions such as curbs on abusive and frivolous lawsuits.
+A: The Path to Prosperity produces near-term savings over the next ten years by proposing curbs on abusive and frivolous lawsuits.
 Medical lawsuits and excessive verdicts increase health-care costs and result in reduced access to care.
 When mistakes happen, patients have a right to fair representation and fair compensation.
 But the current tort litigation system too often serves the interests of lawyers while driving up costs.

 Q: Does this budget reinstate the so-called Medicare “donut hole”?